Toyota wants this baby robot to be your friend

 Related: Meet MIT's sewer-scouring robot

 They're seen as part of the solution to the country's aging population and shrinking workforce.
-Androids are being touted as potential carers for the elderly and child minders that could enable more women to work.
+Androids are being touted as potential careers for the elderly and child minders that could enable more women to work.

 Related: Robot pizza place introduces high-tech delivery trucks